agardnerIT/site/_posts/2018/2018-07-09-ansible-101-basics.md

 ## Conclusion

-Congratulations!!
+Congratulations.
 If you’ve made it this far, you’re should already be starting to see the potential Ansible gives for automation, repeatability and easy configuration management.
 Part two of the series will delve deeper into Ansible commands with some real-world demos and introduce the concept of Playbooks and Idempotence.